makerdao/community/governance/votes/Executive Vote - March 11, 2022.md

 ## Executive Summary

 If this executive proposal passes, the following **changes and additions** will occur within the Maker Protocol:
+- Curve stETH-ETH LP tokens will be onboarded as a new collateral to the Maker Protocol as the CRVV1ETHSTETH-A vault type, parameters listed below.
+- A new rate limiter, detailed below, will be added to the flapper contract.
 - A total of 2,750 DAI will be transferred to two addresses, detailed below, as part of the [Immunefi Bug Bounty Program](https://mips.makerdao.com/mips/details/MIP64).
-- Curve stETH-ETH LP tokens will be onboarded as a new collateral to the Maker Protocol as the CRVV1ETHSTETH-A vault type, parameters listed below.
-- A new rate limiter, detailed below, will be added to the flapper contract, and flap (surplus) auctions will be re-activated.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**